Expressive Arts in Therapy

 Some activities may be short-term, while others may take longer.
 Sometimes an art project may take several sessions and focus on what about the process is important to the client.
 For example, if perfectionism is a concern, projects tend to take longer because the person is focused on getting it "just right."
 By working with the client and processing how those tendencies are showing up in the process of creating, I can help clients develop more self awareness and self compassion.
 And as we continue therapy, begin practicing tolerating imperfection and valuing the effort rather than the product.

-Want to learn more about how I utilize expressive modalities in my therapy services or ready to schedule a session?
-Reach out today for a free consultation to learn more and get started.
+If you’d like to learn more about how I incorporate expressive modalities into my work—or if you’re ready to schedule a session—I invite you to reach out for a free consultation to get started.